AlphaSentra/ago-core-au/README.md

 # AlphaSentra
 Australia — ASX 300 — Data collection — processing.

+## Database connection
+In MongoDB Atlas: Make sure the IP Access list includes where the script is running from.
+For testing — Access all IP address: 0.0.0.0/0

 ## Install Packages
 To run this script, you need to make sure of the requirements: